0 result

 How should you determine a prudent savings target?
 There’s no magic number or percentage that is right.
 Rather, I’d suggest reflecting on what is most important to you.
 What do you hope to accomplish over the next year?
 If you could craft your ideal life three years from now, what would look different from today?
 By gaining clarity to these questions, you can identify what you prioritize and make decisions about how much you save and where you spend your money that align with these values.

-While a 401k plan has a lot of perks — such as the ability to establish a fixed percentage of your income to be automatically invested each pay period and access to a lineup of low-cost, diversified investment funds — maximizing your 401k contributions isn’t always the optimal decision.
+While 401(k), 403(b) and 457 plans have a lot of perks — such as the ability to establish a fixed percentage of your income to be automatically invested each pay period and access to a lineup of low-cost, diversified investment funds — maximizing your retirement plan contributions isn’t always the optimal decision.

 Why?
-A 401k is a dedicated retirement savings vehicle, meaning these funds are not meant to be accessed prior to your retirement (distributions prior to age 59 ½ are subject to a 10% penalty).
+Retirement accounts like 401(k)s are dedicated retirement savings vehicles, meaning these funds are not meant to be accessed prior to your retirement (distributions prior to age 59 ½ are subject to a 10% penalty).
 As an early/mid-career professional, there are a lot of competing financial priorities and a finite amount of capital to cover them.

 So while I would absolutely recommend contributing enough to receive the full employer match, beyond that amount is when it becomes a case-by-case decision based on what is most important to you.

-For those of you with vested stock options, it could be wise to allocate funds toward exercising your stock options, rather than maximizing your 401k for the year.
+For those of you with vested stock options, it could be wise to allocate funds toward exercising your stock options, rather than maximizing your retirement account contributions for the year.
 You certainly need to evaluate the risks associated with investing in your company stock, however, this decision could position you to retain far greater upside upon an eventual exit event for your company.

 📈 Don’t exercise stock options until it’s clear that the company is going to exit!